labex-labs/open-source-labs/sklearn/sklearn-tutorials/lab-01-linear-models/intro.md

 - Stochastic Gradient Descent
 - Perceptron

+> Get started with [Supervised Learning: Regression](https://labex.io/courses/supervised-learning-regression), if you don't have any prior experience with Machine Learning.

 ## VM Tips

 After the VM startup is done, click the top left corner to switch to the **Notebook** tab to access Jupyter Notebook for practice.